 As you travel back home from the holidays, you may run into many huge trucks dominating the highways.
 With more than 4,000 deaths occurring each year due to truck accidents, driving safety around big trucks is important.
 Below, our San Jose truck accident attorneys share three ways you can stay safe driving when big trucks are around in California.

 Safety Tip #1: Do Not Cut Off a Truck

-- Don’t Cut Off a Truck: While trucks can seem slow moving and a nuisance on the highway, drivers must remember that these vehicles are heavy, hard to maneuver, and deadly when out of control.
-Due to their large size, trucks cannot brake suddenly and take longer to stop than the average passenger vehicle.
+While trucks may seem slow moving on the highway, drivers must remember that these vehicles are heavy, hard to maneuver, and deadly when out of control.
+Due to their large size, trucks cannot brake suddenly when needed.
+It takes longer to stop than the average passenger vehicle.

 If you need to pass and merge in front of a truck, the Federal Motor Carrier Safety Administration (FMCSA) recommends passing on the left driver’s side.
 Then, make sure you can see its two headlights in your rearview mirror before using your signal to merge.

 Safety Tip #2: Avoid a Truck’s Blind Spots

 Commercial trucks have large blind spots on every side.
 If you are following too closely behind or if you are driving next to the truck, there is a good chance you are in a blind spot.
 You want to avoid a truck’s blind spots when you or the truck is: